13 Relationship Statistics [New 2024 Data]

 There are a lot of statistics and facts about love, relationships, and marriage available.
 But no one gives you the full overview.
 We’ve decided to make a report that includes all you need to know.
-In other words, you’ll find the newest stats and facts on the most popular and interesting topics in love, relationship, and marriage.
+In other words, you’ll find the newest stats and facts on the most popular and interesting topics in love, relationships, and marriage.

-So whether you’re interested in comparing your own relationship or marriage to others, or if you’re a journalist looking for valid and reliable data, then you have come to the right place.
+So whether you’re interested in comparing your relationship or marriage to others, or if you’re a journalist looking for valid and reliable data, then you have come to the right place.

-Table of contents
+Table of contents:

-➔ Key Takeaways
+Key Takeaways

 • 2 out of 3 people go back to their first lover